etna-dela-r/Daemon/README.md

 Daemon
 ======

-Small POC, only working on localhost currently
+Small POC, only working on localhost currently, on port 8080.